 - All features of NFL+

-NFL+ will take the place of NFL Game Pass in the United States, but NFL Game Pass will still be available to international customers meaning this NFL Blackout Workaround will still work.
+NFL+ will take the place of NFL Game Pass in the United States, but NFL Game Pass will still be available to international customers.